rondeo/arrowos_blog/_posts/2018-10-21-changelogs-9.x.md

 ## ArrowOS Changelogs for 9.x(PIE)

-Published July 28, 2018 by Kuber Sharma, Bauuuuu, Ganesh Varma, Amitava Mitra<br>
+First Published July 28, 2018 by Kuber Sharma, Bauuuuu, Ganesh Varma, Amitava Mitra<br>
-Last updated on: 14th Mar, 2019
+Last updated on: 26th Mar, 2019

 ## Important Note
 This post is updated whenever there are any new updates!